 Jill was the BBC's chosen Comedy Coach in the South for their "Comic Relief" project.
 She mentored Brighton's BBC Radio Sussex presenter Neil Pringle with individual stand up comedy lessons, and appeared in BBC One's documentary "Stand-Up for Comic Relief."

-In twenty years of corporate training Jill has shown a wide range of professionals across the board how to use humour to deliver confident, memorable and engaging presentations that stand out from the crowd, including Imperial College, Oxford University and the Home Office.
+In twenty-five years of corporate training Jill has shown a wide range of professionals across the board how to use humour to deliver confident, memorable and engaging presentations that stand out from the crowd, including Imperial College, Oxford University and the Home Office.

 During her years as an established professional stand-up comic - and as one half of comedy duo PEP TALK - Jill toured nationwide, appearing regularly at the Edinburgh Fringe Festival, on the national and London comedy circuit at the major venues, as well as in radio, television and film.
 Jill wrote the comedy material and shows for PEP TALK.
 After her first feature film script sold in a bidding war, she also became a professional writer, represented by The Rod Hall Agency.